lpeluchi/guess_num/Readme.md

 		Show how many guesses the user has taken so far

 		Ask if the user would like to play again before ending the program

+***

+### PHASE TWO
+#### Brief
+Implement the same logic of your guess_num app into a web application.

+Use the greeting app as reference, though feel free to experiment.

+#### Requirements

+#Index page should render instructions to enter a number and a form to do so.

+#After submitting the form, with a number, the user should be presented with a response: either they guessed too high, too low or were correct!

+#If a user had an incorrect guess, they should be given a way to guess again.

+##### Note:
+Be mindful with the way your logic is setup with your routes.
+How will you continue a round so that the number to guess remains the same until it is guessed correctly?

+### Step One
+Plan!
+Breakdown the steps of how you would implement this program.

+Make this plan as detailed as possible. **Your plan will be a big part of your grad for this phase of the project.**